-25. If necessary, piglets shall be provided with a source of heat and a solid, dry and comfortable lying area away from the sow where all of them can rest at the same time.

-26. Where a farrowing crate is used, the piglets shall have sufficient space to enable them to suckle without difficulty.

-27. Neither tail docking nor tooth clipping shall be carried out routinely but only when there is evidence, on the farm, that injuries to sows' teats or to other pigs' ears or tails have occurred as a result of not carrying out these procedures.
+- 25. Piglets shall, where necessary, be provided with a source of heat and a solid, dry and comfortable lying area away from the sow where all of them can rest at the same time. - 26.
+Where a farrowing crate is used, the piglets shall have sufficient space to be able to suckle without difficulty. - 27.
+Tail docking or tooth clipping shall not be carried out unless there is evidence, on the farm, that injuries to sows' teats or to other pigs' ears or tails have occurred as a result of not carrying out these procedures.

-28. Where tooth clipping appears necessary, this shall only be carried out within seven days of birth.

-29. Piglets shall not be weaned from the sow at an age of less than three weeks unless the welfare or health of the dam or piglets would otherwise be adversely affected.
+- 28. Where tooth clipping appears to be necessary, this procedure shall only be carried out within seven days of birth. - 29.
+Piglets shall not be weaned from the sow at an age of less than three weeks unless the welfare or health of the sow or piglets would otherwise be adversely affected.

-PART VI
+Part VI

-WEANERS AND REARING PIGS

-30. Pigs shall be placed in groups as soon as possible after weaning.
-They shall be kept in stable groups with as little mixing as possible.

-31. The unobstructed floor area available to each weaner or rearing pig reared in a group shall be at least -

-(a) 0.15 square metres for each pig where the average weight of the pigs in the group is 10 kg or less;

-(b) 0.20 square metres for each pig where the average weight of the pigs in the group is more than 10 kg but less than or equal to 20 kg;

-(c) 0.30 square metres for each pig where the average weight of the pigs in the group is more than 20 kg but less than or equal to 30 kg;

-(d) 0.40 square metres for each pig where the average weight of the pigs in the group is more than 30 kg but less than or equal to 50 kg;

-(e) 0.55 square metres for each pig where the average weight of the pigs in the group is more than 50 kg but less than or equal to 85 kg;

-(f) 0.65 square metres for each pig where the average weight of the pigs in the group is more than 85 kg but less than or equal to 110 kg; and

-(g) 1.00 square metre for each pig where the average weight of the pigs in the group is more than 110 kg.

-ADDITIONAL CONDITIONS THAT APPLY TO THE KEEPING OF RABBITS
+Weaners and Rearing Pigs

+- 30. Pigs shall be placed in groups as soon as possible after weaning.
+They shall be kept in stable groups with as little mixing as possible. - 31.
+The unobstructed floor area available to each weaner or rearing pig reared in a group shall be at least - - (a) 0.15 square metres for each pig where the average weight of the pigs in the group is 10 kg or less; - (b) 0.20 square metres for each pig where the average weight of the pigs in the group is more than 10 kg but less than or equal to 20 kg; - (c) 0.30 square metres for each pig where the average weight of the pigs in the group is more than 20 kg but less than or equal to 30 kg; - (d) 0.40 square metres for each pig where the average weight of the pigs in the group is more than 30 kg but less than or equal to 50 kg; - (e) 0.55 square metres for each pig where the average weight of the pigs in the group is more than 50 kg but less than or equal to 85 kg; - (f) 0.65 square metres for each pig where the average weight of the pigs in the group is more than 85 kg but less than or equal to 110 kg; and - (g) 1.00 square metre for each pig where the average weight of the pigs in the group is more than 110 kg.

+Additional conditions that apply to the keeping of rabbits
-1. Any hutches or cages in which any rabbits are kept shall be -

-(a) of sufficient size to allow the rabbits to move around and to feed and drink without difficulty and to enable all the rabbits kept in them to lie on their sides at the same time, and
+- 1. Any hutches or cages in which any rabbits are kept shall be - - (a) of sufficient size to allow the rabbits to move around and to feed and drink without difficulty and to enable all the rabbits kept in them to lie on their sides at the same time, and

-(b) of sufficient height to allow the rabbits to sit upright on all four feet without having their ears touching the top of the hutch or cage.

-2. Where any rabbits are kept in any accommodation which is exposed to the weather, suitable steps shall be taken so as to ensure that the rabbits have access to shelter from the action of the weather (including direct sunlight).
+- (b) of sufficient height to allow the rabbits to sit upright on all four feet without having their ears touching the top of the hutch or cage. - 2.
+Where any rabbits are kept in any accommodation that is exposed to the weather, suitable steps shall be taken so as to ensure that the rabbits have access to shelter from the action of the weather (including direct sunlight).